ttalvitie/browservice/README.md

 open dir error: No such file or directory
 ```

-This error occurs if FUSE (Filesystem in Userspace) is not installed.
+This error occurs when starting the AppImage if FUSE (Filesystem in Userspace) is not installed.
 To fix this, install FUSE using the package manager of your Linux distribution.

 An alternative fix that does not require root privileges is to extract the contents of the AppImage into a directory, and run Browservice from there: